litterat/litterat/100DaysOfCode.md

  - Dates, timestamps and other atoms.
 To be completed as needed.
  - Create bind error examples and test edge cases.
 To be completed as issues found.
  - Review model arrays and look at multi-dimensional arrays as part of schema design.
  - Investigate how Annotations might work.
+ - Registering packages

  litterat-xpl
  - Review the lang package and SchemaResolver to match more correctly to the model.